dhcchh/VCT-Hackathon-Esports-Manager-Challenge/Data/VCT2024-International/README-intl-2024-data.md

 # VCT International 2024 Data

 ## Overview
-This repository contains CSV files related to the VCT International 2024 season.
+This folder contains CSV files related to the VCT International 2024 season.

 ## CSV Files
 - **teams_vct_intl_2024.csv**: Contains details of all the teams participating in VCT International 2024.